micmejia/bible-dump/NKJV/Job/Job 15.md

 Your own mouth condemns you, and not I; Yes, your own lips testify against you.

 ###### 7
-"_Are_ you the first man _who_ was born?
+"Are you the first man who was born?
 Or were you made before the hills?

 ###### 8
 Have you heard the counsel of God?
 Do you limit wisdom to yourself?

 ###### 9
-What do you know that we do not know? _What_ do you understand that _is_ not in us?
+What do you know that we do not know?
+What do you understand that is not in us?

 ###### 10
-Both the gray-haired and the aged _are_ among us, Much older than your father.
+Both the gray-haired and the aged are among us, Much older than your father.

 ###### 11
-_Are_ the consolations of God too small for you, And the word _spoken_ gently with you?
+Are the consolations of God too small for you, And the word spoken gently with you?

 ###### 12
 Why does your heart carry you away, And what do your eyes wink at,

 ###### 13
-That you turn your spirit against God, And let _such_ words go out of your mouth?
+That you turn your spirit against God, And let such words go out of your mouth?

 ###### 14
-"What _is_ man, that he could be pure?
-And _he who is_ born of a woman, that he could be righteous?
+"What is man, that he could be pure?
+And he who is born of a woman, that he could be righteous?

 ###### 15
-If _God_ puts no trust in His saints, And the heavens are not pure in His sight,
+If God puts no trust in His saints, And the heavens are not pure in His sight,

 ###### 16
-How much less man, _who is_ abominable and filthy, Who drinks iniquity like water!
+How much less man, who is abominable and filthy, Who drinks iniquity like water!

 ###### 17
 "I will tell you, hear me; What I have seen I will declare,

 ###### 18
-What wise men have told, Not hiding _anything received_ from their fathers,
+What wise men have told, Not hiding anything received from their fathers,

 ###### 19
 To whom alone the land was given, And no alien passed among them:

 ###### 20
-The wicked man writhes with pain all _his_ days, And the number of years is hidden from the oppressor.
+The wicked man writhes with pain all his days, And the number of years is hidden from the oppressor.

 ###### 21
-Dreadful sounds _are_ in his ears; In prosperity the destroyer comes upon him.
+Dreadful sounds are in his ears; In prosperity the destroyer comes upon him.

 ###### 22
 He does not believe that he will return from darkness, For a sword is waiting for him.

 ###### 23
-He wanders about for bread, _saying,_ 'Where _is it?_' He knows that a day of darkness is ready at his hand.
+He wanders about for bread, saying, 'Where is it?'
+He knows that a day of darkness is ready at his hand.

 ###### 24
 Trouble and anguish make him afraid; They overpower him, like a king ready for battle.